-Figure 4: The Grassland Butterfly Indicator for the EU.
+Figure 5: The Grassland Butterfly Indicator for the EU.

-- The indicators are based on the countries in map 1 in the EU and characteristic grassland butterfly species in figure 1. - a) The dashed line connects the annual index values of the indicator, the solid line shows the trend.
-The shaded areas represent the 95% confidence limits surrounding the trend. - b) Comparison of the long-term trends of species in the indicator (since 1990) and the last ten years.
+The indicators are based on the countries in map 1 in the EU and characteristic grassland butterfly species in figure 2.a) The dashed line connects the annual index values of the indicator, the solid line shows the trend.
+The shaded areas represent the 95% confidence limits surrounding the trend.

+b) Comparison of the long-term trends of species in the indicator (since 1990) and the last ten years.

-Figure 5a shows the Pan-European Grassland Butterfly Indicator.
+Figure 6a shows the Pan-European Grassland Butterfly Indicator.
 The indicator is based on the supra-national species trends as presented in chapter 3, but with five additional countries participating.
 Next to the index-values of the indicator, a flexible trend with confidence intervals is presented.
-The indicator also shows a significant decline of 30%, mainly occurring in the period 1990-2005.
+The indicator also shows a significant decline of almost 30%, mainly occurring in the period 1990-2005.
 The rate of decline seems to have slowed in the last 5-10 years, but losses are still occurring.

-The bar graph (figure 5b) shows that in the last ten years fewer species are declining compared to their trend since 1990, and more species are stable.
-However the trend for the last ten years is also uncertain for five species due to large yearly fluctuations.
+The bar graph (figure 6b) shows that in the last ten years fewer species are declining compared to their trend since 1990, and more species are stable or uncertain due to large yearly fluctuations.

 Although many species have a wide distribution outside the EU, the area represented by the BMS's outside the EU is still relatively small as compared to the ones inside the EU.
-For this reason the Pan-European indicator strongly resembles the EU indicator (figure 4).
-It would be of great value for the Pan-European indicator if butterfly monitoring could be started on more places in Eastern Europe, the Mediterranean and the Balkans.
-A major goal of Butterfly Conservation Europe (BCE) is to help new schemes develop in these and other countries.
+For this reason the Pan-European indicator strongly resembles the EU indicator (figure 5 and 6).
+It would be of great value for the Pan-European indicator if butterfly monitoring could be started in more regions in Eastern Europe, the Mediterranean and the Balkans.
+To facilitate this, Butterfly Conservation Europe (BCE) and the Centre for Ecology and Hydrology (UK) together with the five largest and oldest BMS's have started up a central database and online portal in 2016 for the new eBMS scheme (www.butterfly-monitoring.net).
+All other European schemes are invited to join in.

-Figure 5: The pan-European Grassland Butterfly Indicator.
+Figure 6: The pan-European Grassland Butterfly Indicator.